Nevah5/m321-NevahLose/README.md

 ### Special Rules

-If a player takes the last card from the deck, the game is over and the player with the most cards on their hand wins.
+If a player takes the last card from the deck, he loses.

+If there is only one player left, that player wins.

 ## Architecture